 Parents just don’t know what to do when it comes to protecting their children.
 From apps like “Find My Friends” and trackers inside their cars, things have started to get a bit out of hand.
-Especially now, thanks to a Clearwater company that now offers a GPS ankle bracelet monitoring system that allows parents to find their children’s location, no matter what.
+Especially now, thanks to a Clearwater company that now offers a GPS ankle bracelet monitoring system.
+This allows parents to find their children’s location, no matter what.
 Yes, like criminals!
-Sorry kiddos, no more lying about staying over at a friend house when in reality you’re out drowning yourself with vodka at a rager.
+Sorry kiddos, no more lying about staying over at a friend’s house when in reality you’re out drowning yourself with vodka at a rager.
 Sad, sad day indeed.

 What was the reason behind this invention?
-Well, according to Frank Kopczynski, owner of Tampa Bay Monitoring, (of course this has to involve Florida some way or another) he started the service when a mother called him asking for help after her daughter kept running away from home.
+Well, according to Frank Kopczynski, owner of Tampa Bay Monitoring, (of course this has to involve Florida in some way or another) he started the service when a mother called him asking for help after her daughter kept running away from home.
 So, the birth of the ankle monitor came about.
-The monitor is said to provide an extra set of eyes, ears, and has a voice monitoring installed to “increase productivity and offer a peace of mind.”
-The tracking device is able to update its location and assets compliance every two seconds and can’t be tampered with since it automatically lets out a warning that it is being messed with.
+The monitor is said to provide an extra set of eyes and ears.
+It also has a voice monitoring installed to “increase productivity and offer a peace of mind.”
+The tracking device is able to update its location and assets compliance every two seconds.
+It also can’t be tampered with since it automatically lets out a warning that it is being messed with.

 How much is the ankle monitor?
 Well, that depends on the size and which one you decide to get your criminal, I mean child.
 The “Minimally Intrusive GPS Monitoring” sells for $8 and is described as a “lightweight, accurate, waterproof” device that instantly alerts parents in the event of tampering, removal, loss of communication, and entering or leaving set graphic zones.